 When men came over, they hung out in the men’s room, and the women stayed in the back where strangers couldn’t see them.
-In the Odyssey, for example, Penelope and her slave spend most of their time upstairs.
+In the Odyssey, for example, Penelope and her slaves spend most of their time upstairs.
 But as we see in the Odyssey, women who were slaves had to go down among the men, and if you didn’t have a well they had to leave the house to get water.
 Men often abused them.

 There wasn’t a lot of privacy either.
-Hardly anyone was ever all alone in a room: parents, children, relatives, employees, enslaved people, and dogs all shared rooms both in the daytime and at night.
+Hardly anyone was ever all alone in a room: parents, children, relatives, employees, enslaved people, cats, and dogs all shared rooms both in the daytime and at night.

 Learn by doing: try spending an evening with your whole family in one room – no screens.